 What to expect: The pace of the tour will be relaxed consisting of auto tour loops, stationary observation and leisurely hiking, generally on level terrain.
 Hikes may be up to three miles but typically shorter.
 There are hawk-watch towers at some preserves which require climbing the equivalent of several flights of stairs in order to enjoy the structural advantage of being above the tree tops.
 On most days we will begin our outings immediately following breakfast, generally about 7:00 AM and return to our lodging by about 5:00 PM to freshen up before dinner.
 During the heat of the day we may schedule a short siesta.
 Several dusk or evening outings will be offered (optional).

 Weather & Climate: April in South Texas is generally very pleasant but, naturally, temperatures and weather vary a good bit from year to year.
 Severe weather is very unusual in April but thunderstorms may pop up quickly and dissipate just as fast.
 Temperatures typically vary from lows in the 50’s F to highs in the 80’s F and generally rise as one gets further from the coast.
 The Upper Valley can reach the 90’s F by mid-April.

 Check out the images below that were captured on previous trips to this area:

 (subject to slight changes)

-Sign up to learn about A South Texas Adventure in 2019 This 10 day / 9 night adventure is timed to blend the Gulf of Mexico spring migration phenomenon with excursions through the distinctive sub-tropical habitats of the Rio Grande Valley to observe unique wildlife, especially the avifauna that exists no where else in…Continue Reading
+This trip is now full Sign up to learn about A South Texas Adventure in 2019 This 10 day / 9 night adventure is timed to blend the Gulf of Mexico spring migration phenomenon with excursions through the distinctive sub-tropical habitats of the Rio Grande Valley to observe unique wildlife, especially the avifauna that exists…Continue Reading